-When it is considered necessary to discharge a firearm at a subject, police officers need to shoot to stop an imminent threat to life.
-The imminence of any threat should be judged, in respect of the potential for loss of life, with due regard paid to legislation and consideration of absolute necessity, reasonableness and proportionality.
+When it is considered necessary to discharge a firearm at a subject, police officers need to shoot to stop a real and immediate threat to life.
+The immediacy of any threat should be judged, in respect of the potential for loss of life, with due regard paid to legislation and consideration of absolute necessity, reasonableness and proportionality.

 When an AFO decides to discharge a firearm, the number and sequencing of rounds fired will depend on the circumstances that exist at the time.
 Officers must constantly assess the threat posed by the subject and the continuance of that threat.
 Officers must be able to demonstrate that the degree of force used was absolutely necessary and relative to the threat posed.
 The use of excessive force is strictly prohibited.